The Best Destinations For A Road Trip: Expert Round-up

 #16 A Road Trip Around the Czech Republic

 In September 2016, we took a 3-week road trip around the Czech Republic.
 Our itinerary focused on UNESCO world heritage sites and areas of photographic interest.
-Our drive took us by Holasovice, preserved houses from the 1800’s then on to our favorite destination in Czechia, Cesky Krumlov.
-Arriving during St. Wenceslas Festival (September 25th), we took part in many cultural activities, while photographing the city’s stunning beauty.
-We found it more pleasant than its large northern neighbor, Prague.
+Our drive took us by Holasovice, preserved houses from the 1800s then on to our favourite destination in Czechia, Cesky Krumlov.
+Arriving during St. Wenceslas Festival (September 25th), we took part in many cultural activities while photographing the city’s stunning beauty.
+We found it more pleasant than its large northern neighbour, Prague.

 Dan & Linda, As We Saw It